 THEN HE WAS RECENTLY BEEN DIAGNOSED WITH CANCER.

-My baby son went from being an unsung "hood hero" and "anonymous activist" whom BEFORE BEING INCARCERATED . . .
+Vern went from being an unsung "hood hero" and "anonymous activist" whom BEFORE BEING INCARCERATED . . .

-Vern was a prison ministry volunteer who went into prisons weekly for almost 10 years, positively impacting hundreds of men and their families who were seeking freedom from drug and alcohol addiction.
+He was a prison ministry volunteer who went into prisons weekly for almost 10 years, positively impacting hundreds of men and their families who were seeking freedom from drug and alcohol addiction.